Australian Kelpie

 The Australian Kelpie, or simply Kelpie, is an Australian sheepdog capable of mustering and droving with little or no guidance.
 It is a medium-sized dog and comes in a variety of colours.
 The Kelpie has been exported throughout the world and is used to muster livestock, primarily sheep, cattle and goats.

 The breed has been separated into two distinct varieties: the Show (or Bench) Kelpie and the Working Kelpie.
-The Show Kelpie is seen at conformation dog shows in some countries and is selected for appearance rather than working instinct, while the Working Kelpie is bred for working ability rather than appearance.
+The Show Kelpie is seen at conformation dog shows in some countries and is selected for appearance rather than working instinct, while the Working Kelpie is bred for its working ability.

 History

 The ancestors of most Kelpies were British dogs known loosely as collies (sometimes spelled colleys).
 These were mostly black, or very dark brown, dogs – hence the name collie, which has the same root as coal.
 (The official collie breeds were not formed until about 10 or 15 years after the Kelpie was established as a breed, and the first recognised Border Collie was not brought to Australia until after the Federation in 1901).
 Some collies were imported to Australia for stock work in the early 19th century, and were bred with other types of dogs – usually with an eye to working sheep without direct supervision.

-For much of the 20th century and early 21st century it was claimed that kelpies were partly descended from dingoes.
-In 2019, it was widely reported that a genomic study conducted by researchers from the University of Sydney indicated that the kelpie had no dingo ancestry although this is still uncertain.
-Claire Wade, co-author of the study's paper, informed Bill Robinson (author of Origins of the Australian Kelpie) that she has never suggested there was "no dingo blood in the Kelpie breed" as the media reported.
-Wade explained:
+A 1950 article in the Dungog Chronicle as an example, amongst a number of them that can be found in public archives, reports a then-popular account claiming that the first Kelpies descended from a deliberate cross between a smooth-haired Scottish Collie and a dingo around 1870.
+The story reflected a widespread belief of the time that Australian working dogs owed some of their hardiness to native dingo blood.

+In May 2019, several media outlets reported that a University of Sydney genomic study had found “no dingo ancestry” in the Kelpie.
+However, the study’s lead author, Professor Claire Wade, later clarified that this interpretation was incorrect.
+The research examined only specific genes associated with visible traits such as ear shape and coat colour, not the breed’s entire genome.
+Wade stated that she had never suggested there was “no dingo blood in the Kelpie breed,” explaining that the study merely showed no genetic link for those particular characteristics.